mrmartineau/awesome-web-dev-resources/README.md

   - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) - ESLint plugin for prettier formatting
   - [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) - Turns off all rules that are unnecessary or might conflict with Prettier
   - [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) - React specific linting rules for ESLint

+## Miscellaneous

+- [npm-run-all](https://github.com/mysticatea/npm-run-all) A CLI tool to run multiple npm-scripts in parallel or sequential
+- [cross-port-killer](https://github.com/milewski/cross-port-killer) Kill the process running on a given TCP port on Windows, Linux and Mac
+- [lefthook](https://github.com/Arkweid/lefthook) Fast and powerful Git hooks manager for any type of projects

 # Progressive Web Apps